 The riverside Hotel Portmeirion is the obvious place to stay, but that’s not the only accommodation in Portmeirion.
 Indeed, much of Portmeirion is given over to accommodation.
 Many of the houses and cottages in the village are self-catering places to stay.
 There is a great range of 4-star rooms and suites around the village, and several properties are given over to self-catering rentals.

-Hotel Portmeirion is one of the best places to stay in North Wales, with an incomparable estuary setting.
+Hotel Portmeirion is one of the best places to stay in North Wales, with an incomparable estuary setting overlooking the Afon Dwyryd, one of the loveliest rivers in Wales.
 It has fourteen luxury rooms, including the spacious Peacock Suite with its four-poster bed.

 Portmeirion is often referred to as an Italianate village.
-The Campanile, or Bell Tower, is the most obviously Italian-style building.
+The Campanile, or Bell Tower, is the most obviously Italian-style building, and one of the most recognisable landmarks in Wales.
 Clough Williams-Ellis sought to evoke the Mediterranean, and the various pastel colours of the buildings contribute a lot towards this.

 Portmeirion is also full of many other architectural elements.
 Castell Deudraeth is a Gothic Revival castle.
 The Town Hall ceiling is Jacobean (early 17th century, rescued from long-lost Emral Hall in North East Wales).
 Some of the houses are Georgian (late 18th and early 19th century) or Palladian in style.
 Similarly, the Bristol Colonnade and Gloriette are Neoclassical in design.
 Add in a Japanese pagoda and a sheltering Buddha statue and you have a wonderfully eclectic mix.